 This Japanese-style hotel is one of the best luxury hotels in Bangkok and staying there was an absolute dream!
-Here’s my full review about this amazing hotel and what I loved the most about it.
+Here’s my full review of this amazing hotel and what I loved the most about it.

 Bangkok is undoubtedly one of the best places to visit in Thailand and if you’re planning to visit this amazing city, you might be interested in reading my 4 day Bangkok itinerary as well.
-It was specifically written for first time visitors and it includes all the best places you need to visit in Bangkok!
+It was specifically written for first-time visitors and it includes all the best places you need to visit in Bangkok!

 Disclosure: *This post contains a few affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through my link.
 Please note that we were invited to stay at The Okura Prestige Bangkok, however, all thoughts and opinions are my own, as always.*

-Arriving to The Okura Prestige Bangkok
+Arriving at The Okura Prestige Bangkok

 The Okura Prestige Bangkok is located in the heart of downtown Bangkok, only a few steps away from the Phloen Chit BTS Skytrain station.
 Since using the Skytrain is one of the best options to get around Bangkok the location is perfect for everyone!

 The entrance of the hotel is marked with a huge bronze and black logo from the road and this color pattern continues on the entrance door itself.
-When we arrived we were immediately greeted with the friendly staff at the door who took care of our suitcases and showed us the way to the elevators.
+When we arrived we were immediately greeted by the friendly staff at the door who took care of our suitcases and showed us the way to the elevators.

 Lobby & Check-in process

 After we entered the building we took the elevators to the 24th floor where the lobby of the hotel is located.
 The lobby is huge and beautifully decorated with the same dark bronze style we’ve seen at the entrance.

-The brown and white colour combination made us feel ourselves at home immediately!
-Our room featured a separate working area with a desk and comfy chairs, a huge flat screen TV and a minibar with complimentary coffee and a Japanese tea set.
+The brown and white color combination made us feel at home immediately!
+Our room featured a separate working area with a desk and comfy chairs, a huge flat-screen TV, and a minibar with complimentary coffee and a Japanese tea set.

-The bathroom was right next to the bed and first I thought it’s a fully open bathroom but later I discovered that it had a sliding door so it could be completely closed if we wanted some privacy.
+The bathroom was right next to the bed and at first, I thought it was a fully open bathroom but later I discovered that it had a sliding door so it could be completely closed if we wanted some privacy.

 And it didn’t stop there: every night when we came back to our room we found some sweets from the Up & Above Bar on our table!
 It was very thoughtful and we absolutely loved these little surprises.

 As I mentioned before the view from our room was incredible as we had a full panoramic view over the Bangkok skyline.
 We could even see the sunset from our room which was absolutely magical!

 Service & Facilities

-If you want to stay in shape during your travels you don’t need to worry as The Okura Prestige Bangkok provides a fully equipped gym to their guests.
 The gym is located on the 25th floor right next to the pool and you can have an amazing view over the Bangkok skyline while doing your daily workout.
-It was really great to see that many people used the gym while we were there but since the gym is huge there is plenty of space for everyone.

 The pool is also located right on the 25th floor together with the gym.
-It’s a 25 metres long infinity pool which is perfect for relaxing and having a dip in the Bangkok heat.
+It’s a 25 meters long infinity pool which is perfect for relaxing and having a dip in the Bangkok heat.
 Not to mention the amazing views over the city!